microsoft/dotnet/Documentation/compatibility/Change-SignedXML-and-SignedCMS-default-algorithms-to-SHA256.md

-## Change SignedXML and SignedCMS default algorithms to SHA256
+## Default SignedXML and SignedXMS algorithms changed to SHA256

 ### Scope
 Minor